wazzy88/Wshaikh/README.md

 Introduction

- This repository was created to show the configuration of the cloud network built on the azure platform, along with the penetration testing of the cloud infrastructure.
+ This repository was created to show the configuration of the cloud network built on the Azure platform, along with the implementation of the ELK Stack and testing.

- The objective here is to briefly cover the following in three main areas:
+ The objective here is to briefly cover the following sections divided into three main areas:

 Part 1
 - A visual of the network via a network diagram.
-- A description of the deployment of the cloud infrastucture toplogy
+- A description of the deployment of the cloud infrastructure topology

 Part 2
 - Tables specifying access policies and network addresses.